gorandalum/fluent-result/README.md

 Some cases of Result value types frequently happen, like `Result<Optional<T>, E>`, `Result<Boolean, E>` and `Result<Void, E>`.
 For these frequent result types the additional Result classes _OptionalResult_, _BooleanResult_ and _VoidResult_ are provided.

 These classes provide some additional methods relevant for their type, and remove methods not relevant for their type.
-They create a better facade for some of the recurring patterns happening when using normal _Result_.
+They create a better facade for some of the recurring patterns happening when using the regular _Result_.

 Comparing using `Result<Optional<T>, E>` and `OptionalResult<T, E>`, first with `Result<Optional<Customer>, E>`:
 ```java